NumEconCopenhagen/projects-2024-anne-sofie-ida-anna-livia/dataproject/README.md

 1. HISB3
 2. NAN1
-3. HFU1
-4. HFUDD10
-5. HFUDD11
+3. HFUDD11

 The datasets are all fetched from Statistikbanken (Statistics Denmark) using an API.
-In the py-file functions are defined which define the fetching, the parameters and the storage of each of the datasets, we work with.
+In the py-file functions are defined which define the fetching, the parameters and the storage of each of the datasets, we work with as well as cleaning the datasets.

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations: